BrownSugarMama/Project3_MERN_TaskList_FrontEnd/readme.md

 * In Process - When in the process of doing the task
 * Complete - When the Task is finished
 * Archive - When storing your task for a later date

+#Inspirational Quotes
+ - Are randomized quotes to help you manage your stress/mood throughout the day.